 Notes

-- You can use almond extract in place of the vanilla extract for extra nutty flavor.
+- You can use almond extract in place of the vanilla extract for an extra nutty flavor.

 - Top pistachio pudding a dollop of fresh Chantilly cream.